6040 Coordinator of Employee Wellness Programs

 Education: A Master’s degree in a health-related field is required.

 Experience: Three years of experience managing workforce wellness programs or major projects involving working with diverse groups, marketing, planning, and assessment are required.
 Experience coordinating health-related research initiatives is preferred.

 Skills: Excellent communication skills and the ability to work collaboratively with faculty, staff, and administrators are required.
 The ability to work with individuals possessing various levels of wellness knowledge is required.
 The ability to effectively present information and programs to individuals and groups is required.
 The ability to coordinate health-related research initiatives is required.
 Budget management skills are required.
 Excellent organizational skills, the ability to set priorities, and the ability to effectively schedule time and meet deadlines are required.
 An understanding of the Health Insurance Portability and Accountability Act (HIPAA) regulations and the ability to properly handle confidential information is required.
 Computer application skills are required.
 Web page development skills are preferred.
 Demonstrated creativity, self-motivation, and leadership abilities are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Must be able to lift and carry objects weighing up to 30 pounds on a regular basis.

-16. Ensures the confidentiality of participant information in compliance with HIPAA standards and other regulations and policies.
+9. Ensures the confidentiality of participant information in compliance with HIPAA standards and other relevant regulations.

 The Coordinator of Employee Wellness Programs is supervised by the Director of Taylor Health and Wellness Center and may supervise one or more full-or part-time staff or student employees.